angxionglin/LTA/README.md

 2) Face Recognition using own model instead of API
 3) Grid / Box Layout on Object Detection
 4) Grid / Box Layout on Face Recognitiion
-5) Source for other multiplaye option
+5) Source for other multiplayer option

 ### Android